bryanvalencias94/timeoff-management-application/devops/README.md

 6. Configuration management and application deployment Another playbook is run using the “ansiblePlaybook” function.
 In this case, the credentials sent to Ansible are the Artifactory credentials, because a task of the “config_management_playbook.yml” needs download the final artifact from Artifactory to run the NodeJS application.
 In the first sections of the pipeline, the agent with label “ec2-ansible” is indicated.
 This ensures that the agent with the Ansible instance is used to run the steps.
 The tool named “NodeJS13” is also specified to use the specific version of node in the Jenkins agent.
 To clean the workspace on the Jenkins agent once the pipeline is already finished, a post configuration is included.

 ## Ansible playbooks
 ### Infrastructure playbook
 The infrastructure playbook is used to create the necessary infrastructure to run the Timeoff Management application in a virtualization solution, for this case an EC2 instance in AWS.
-At first, some variables are indicated to parametrize the playbook, such as the AWS region, the instance type, the AMI ADI, among others.
+At first, some variables are indicated to parametrize the playbook, such as the AWS region, the instance type, the AMI ID, among others.
 The following resources are created in AWS in the group of tasks:

-1. Security group.
+**1. Security group**.
 Note that AccessKey and SecretKey are passed as variables from the Jenkins pipeline.
 It is also important to note that the port 3000 is specify and allowed to be access from any machine, since the NodeJS app uses this port to be exposed.

-2. Key pair
+**2. Key pair**
 These keys are then used to connect to the EC2 instance to configure the server and initialize the application.

-3. EC2 instance
+**3. EC2 instance**
 The EC2 instance is created using the security group, Key pair and the previous setting indicated as variables.

 Then the public  IP of the new EC2 instance is saved in the inventory file.
 Finally, an SSH connection is made to the EC2 instance to check its operation.